swch/slate/source/index.html.md

 `{"hydration": '["card.cardholder"]'}`

 for the endpoint '/place_card_on_multiple_sites_jobs' would hydrate the associated card AND cardholder (i.e. user) associated with the card.
 Hydration headers can be used with any endpoint for any resource that contains foreign key references.

+## Financial Institution

+A financial-institution header is required on many calls that require FI specfic context.
+For example, all cardholders must belong to a financial insitution, and thus the header is required upon creation.
+The header is preferred over applying to the body to avoid the unnecessary extra lookup call.
+The SDK functions that require the fi have a required parameter in the corresponding function.

 ## Client Application